Leading Like A Lotus Leaf To End Wars. Lesson for Leaders

 This principle does not replace diplomacy, law, or international cooperation.
 It enhances them.

-🌱 Why It Requires Courage To End Wars?
+🌱 Why It Requires Courage To End Wars Be It Within Families, Religions or States?

 Adopting the Lotus Leaf Principle is not easy.
 It demands: